-- Music Finder Files - Each PSR and Tyros model includes a preset Music Finder database, usually with altered song names.
+- Music Finder Files - Each PSR and Tyros model includes a Music Finder database (MFD), usually with altered song names.
 However, users can modify or add records to this database and even replace it with an entirely new database.
-This section provides a variety of different Music Finder databases including databases with the "correct" song titles for each of the PSR/Tyros keyboards.
+This section provides a variety of different Music Finder databases including databases with the "correct" song titles for many of the PSR/Tyros keyboards.

 - Registration Files - Want to set up your PSR or Tyros with your very own favorite set of instruments and/or styles with just the press of a single button?
 That's what registration files are for and you will find several useful files here.
-Registration files are machine specific.
+Registration files are keyboard specific.
 Registration files here are provided for the PSR-2000/2100, PSR-3000, and Tyros keyboards.

 - Voice Files - You can modify the preset voices included with your keyboard and save your modifications as a "new" voice.
 There are thousands of such voice modifications available here.
 These "custom" voices are not new voice samples, which only some high-end models can handle.

 There are literally tens of thousands of styles available at the PSR Tutorial.
 They are provided in small sets of styles compressed into a single zip file.
 To get the styles on your keyboard, you first download the zip file, then unzip it to get to the underlying style files.
 These style files are then copied from your computer to a USB drive or a floppy disk for use on your Yamaha keyboard.
 Note that it is also possible to simply order one or more of the PSR Tutorial style collections on a USB drive and you get thousands of styles sent to you on that drive, unzipped and ready to use on your keyboard.